1. EPAYMENTS CODE

 We add deposits to your account balance.
 We deduct withdrawals from your account balance.

-Volt does not charge you any fees for downloading, installing and registering for the Volt app.
-You may have to pay fees and charges on transactions you make using the Volt app or your debit card.
+Volt does not charge you any fees for opening and operating an account with us.
+You may have to pay fees and charges on transactions you make on your account or when using your debit card.
 Please check your account terms for any fees that may be payable.

-You may incur charges from your network service provider for downloading, updating and using the Volt app.
+You may incur charges from your network service provider for using any electronic equipment for accessing your account.
 Those charges are your responsibility.
 Please raise any matters regarding those charges with your network service provider.

 To assist in keeping your account secure, we may require two–factor authentication for some dealings you have with us.
 Examples include when you update your residential address, the first time you make a payment using the Volt app, and when you reset your passcode.
 In many cases, the two–factor authentication occurs without requiring any action from you.
 However, in some cases, we may require you to verify your email and phone number to confirm the changes or instructions that you have requested.